shuttle-hq/synthpy/_sources/content/installation.rst.txt

 .. code-block:: bash

-   $ gsutil cp gs://getsynth-enterprise/standalone/x86_64-linux/latest synthd
+   $ gsutil cp gs://getsynth-enterprise/standalone/x86_64-linux/latest synth
-   $ chmod +x synthd
+   $ chmod +x synth
-   $ ./synthd
+   $ ./synth

 We currently only have automated builds for ``Linux x86_64``.
 If you need more OS/architecture configurations, let us know!